Appeal: Appellate procedure

 Although some courts permit appeals at preliminary stages of litigation, most litigants appeal final orders and judgments from lower courts.
 A fundamental premise of many legal systems is that appellate courts review questions of law de novo, but appellate courts do not conduct independent fact-finding.
 Instead, appellate courts will generally defer to the record established by the trial court, unless some error occurred during the fact-finding process.
+In some jurisdictions on the other hand, such as the Netherlands, appellate courts review cases in their entirety, which includes fact-finding.
 Many jurisdictions provide a statutory or constitutional right for litigants to appeal adverse decisions.
 However, most jurisdictions also recognize that this right may be waived.
 In the United States, for example, litigants may waive the right to appeal, as long as the waiver is "considered and intelligent".

 The appellate process usually begins when an appellate court grants a party's petition for review or petition for certiorari.
 Unlike trials, which many common law jurisdictions typically perform with a jury, appeals are generally presented to a judge, or a panel of judges.
 Before hearing oral argument, parties will generally submit legal briefs in which the parties present their arguments at length in writing.
 Appellate courts may also grant permission for an amicus curiae to submit a brief in support of a particular party or position.
 After submitting briefs, parties often have the opportunity to present an oral argument to a judge or panel of judges.
 During oral arguments, judges often ask questions to attorneys to challenge their arguments or to advance their own legal theories.
 After deliberating in chambers, appellate courts issue formal written opinions that resolve the legal issues presented for review.

+The appeal may end with a reversal, in which the lower court's decision is found to be incorrect (resulting in the original judgement being vacated, and the lower court instructed to retry the case) or an affirmation, in which the lower court's decision is found to be correct.

 Appellate courts

 When considering cases on appeal, appellate courts generally affirm, reverse, or vacate the decision of a lower court.
 Some courts maintain a dual function, where they consider both appeals and matters of "first instance".
 For example, the Supreme Court of the United States primarily hears cases on appeal but retains original jurisdiction over a limited range of cases.
 Some jurisdictions maintain a system of intermediate appellate courts, which are subject to the review of higher appellate courts.
-The highest appellate court in a jurisdiction is sometimes referred to as a "court of last resort".
+The highest appellate court in a jurisdiction is sometimes referred to as a "court of last resort" or supreme court.